-Policy VMS-1: The Valley Major Street Program shall be divided into two sub-programs: 1) a Rail-Highway grade separation sub-program, and 2) an arterial sub-program.
+Policy VMS-1: The Valley Major Street Program shall be divided into two Sub-programs: 1) a Rail-Highway Grade Separation Sub-program, and 2) an Arterial Sub-program.

-Policy VMS-2: The SBCTA Board may vary the apportionments to each of the sub-programs from year to year.
-In FY 10/11 and FY 11/12, the Rail-Highway grade separation subprogram shall receive 20% of Measure I funds available in the Major Street Program.
+Policy VMS-2: The SBCTA Board may vary the apportionments to each of the Sub-programs from year to year.
+In FY 10/11 and FY 11/12, the Rail-Highway Grade Separation Sub-program shall receive 20% of Measure I funds available in the Major Street Program.

-From FY 12/13 to FY 17/18, the Rail-Highway grade separation subprogram shall receive 33% of Measure I funds available in the Major Street Program.
-From FY 18/19 to FY 30/31, the Rail-Highway grade separation subprogram shall receive 20% of Measure I funds available in the Major Street
+From FY 12/13 to FY 17/18, the Rail-Highway Grade Separation Sub-program shall receive 33% of Measure I funds available in the Major Street Program.
+From FY 18/19 to FY 38/39, the Rail-Highway Grade Separation Sub-program shall receive 20% of Measure I funds available in the Major Street

 Program.
-In FY 31/32 - FY 34/35, the Rail-Highway grade separation subprogram shall receive 18% of Measure I funds available in the Major Street Program.
-In FY 35/36 to 39/40 the Rail-Highway grade separation subprogram shall receive 16% of Measure funds available in the Major Street Program, with adjustements in FY 39/40 to balance grade separation/arterial split at 20%/80%.
+In FY 39/40 the Rail-Highway Grade Separation Sub-program shall receive the percentage of Measure funds available in the Major Street Program needed to balance grade separation/arterial split at 20%/80%.

-Policy VMS-3: If it is apparent that fewer Measure I dollars are required for grade separations than the percentage allocation referenced above, all or a portion of the projected excess may be transferred to the arterial subprogram by action of the SBCTA Board of Directors.
+Policy VMS-3: If it is apparent that fewer Measure I dollars are required for grade separations than the percentage allocation referenced above, all or a portion of the projected excess may be transferred to the Arterial Sub-program by action of the SBCTA Board of Directors.